arn-the-long-beard/seed-routing/README.md

  ```
 ### Example code with DefaultRoute

- Define a routing config with a default_route your navigation.
+ Define a routing config with a default_route for your navigation.
  The default route used by the router when it cannot find the
  right url.